-The Pokemon TCG
+The Pokemon Trading Card Game

-As an adult, I can now appreciate the effort and care players utilize when building their deck, and I still love to scour through cards and find the best of the best.
+As an adult, I can now appreciate the care players utilize when building their deck, and I still love to scour through cards and find the best of the best.
 Recently, I stumbled upon the Team Rocket Returns expansion, which features several "Dark" Pokemon.
 Impressed with both the artwork and the cards themselves, I wanted to share this set, so let's countdown the six best Dark Pokemon from Team Rocket Returns!

-6. Dark Gyrados
+6. Dark Gyarados

-Dark Gyrados has an awesome Poke-Body, Dark Scale.
-When Gyrados faints from an attack, Dark Scale will deal 30 damage to the Pokemon that defeated it, a nice way to land some free damage.
+- When Gyarados faints from an attack, Poke-Body Dark Scale will deal 30 damage to the Pokemon that defeated it, a nice way to land some free damage.